Quantum algorithms for quantum chemistry and quantum materials science: What is a quantum computer? How is it relevant to quantum simulation?

-To address large-scale problems, it is necessary to correct errors that occur on physical qubits during the computation.
-While the no-cloning theorem prevents error correction by simple redundancy, it can be shown that \textit{quantum error correction} is possible nonetheless by encoding a single qubit into an entangled state of many qubits~\cite{terhal2015qec}, to use suitable measurement to detect errors occurring in the system and to apply suitable unitary transformations correcting such errors without disturbing the information encoded in the system (see \ref{fig:qec}).
+Adressing problems in quantum simulation will almost certainly require larger circuits than current quantum supremacy proposals.
+To reach these, it will almost certainly be necessary to correct errors that occur on qubits during the computation.
+While the no-cloning theorem prevents error correction by simple redundancy, it can be shown that \textit{quantum error correction} is possible nonetheless by encoding a single qubit into an entangled state of many qubits~\cite{terhal2015qec}, to use suitable measurement to detect errors occurring in the system and to apply suitable unitary transformations correcting such errors without disturbing the information encoded in the system (see Figure~\ref{fig:qec}).
 This leads to the very important distinction between \textit{physical} and \textit{logical} qubits.
 The latter are error-corrected and encoded in the state of many physical qubits.
 Quantum algorithms are performed on the logical qubits, and the error-correction scheme translates the operations on logical qubits into physical operations.
 This incurs significant overhead: depending on the error rate of the underlying physical qubits and the target error rate of the logical qubits, one may need hundreds or even thousands of physical qubits to realize a single logical qubit.
 Therefore, when evaluating the capabilities of some qubit platform with respect to an algorithm, one must be careful to include the cost of encoding logical qubits into physical qubits to achieve the required error rates.